Marshmallows7920/UMUAS/landing.md

 		<header class="major">
 			<h2>Competitions</h2>
 		</header>
 		<p>Our group participates in multiple competitions.
 The competitions provide different scenarios for drones to operate in.
 These require us to implement a wide array of functionalities in our aircraft and ground control system software.
-We have implemented AI assisted object detection to allow subject tracking and following.
-We combine image analysis an sensor data to estimate object distances.
-We have designed mechanical subsytems that allow our drones to pick up and drop off items from the ground.  </p>
+Competitions expose our drones to different indoor and outdor operating environments which provide different challenges for autonomous navigation and adaptive behavior to changing environmental conditions</p>
 		<ul class="actions">
 			<li><a href="generic.html" class="button next">Get Started</a></li>
 		</ul>